Python-PyQt/PyQt6-Docs/descriptions/QtCore/QProcessEnvironment-systemEnvironment-f.rst

     :status: todo
     :pysig: 7375d14f211a1abcabd1aa11c540c3f9
     :realsig: ()
-    :digest: 80f7de1bc245485cf07cd100dcb0478e
+    :digest: 1704093a1c9b7a57b76adc78c7df33d5

-The  function returns the environment of the calling process.
+The systemEnvironment function returns the environment of the calling process.

 It is returned as a :sip:ref:`~PyQt6.QtCore.QProcessEnvironment`.
 This function does not cache the system environment.
 Therefore, it's possible to obtain an updated version of the environment if low-level C library functions like ``setenv`` or ``putenv`` have been called.